hellofresh/kangal/docs/README.md

 > If the report contains multiple files it will be necessary to archieve/compress into a single file.

-To allow Kangal to serve the report static files is necessary to explicit set the file as a `tar` archive with no compression and **no enclosing directory**, otherwise the endpoint will just force the report download.
+To allow Kangal to serve the report static files it is necessary to explicitly set the file as a `tar` archive with no compression and **no enclosing directory**, otherwise, the endpoint will just force the report download.

 The script below is an example of how to properly persist to the storage.